Universities of Wisconsin AI News and Initiatives

 Building AI Awareness, Skills & Ethical Practice

-• The annual AI Innovations at Work—a one-day conference—brings together educators, industry experts, and community members to explore AI in teaching, administration, and natural resource management
+• The annual AI Innovations at Work conference brings together educators, industry experts, and community members for a one-day exploration of AI’s implications for teaching, administration, workplace practice, and areas like natural resource management.

 Teaching With AI & Policy Group – UWSP CITL